Pond Management for Fishing

 Many fish problems in ponds occur because populations become unbalanced.
 Unbalanced populations occur due to little-to-no harvest (most common), unbalanced harvest, or too much harvest.
 Changing your harvest strategy and monitoring fish populations through time can often remedy these problems.
 Depending on the circumstances, fish populations can respond quite quickly and may become more balanced in only 1-2 years.

-Harvest recommendations vary depending on your current fish population and your fishing goals.
 Harvest is typically not effective in managing undesirable species.
-Typically, problem fish need to be removed by either draining a pond or treating a pond with a fish pesticide such as rotenone.
+Problem fish need to be removed by either draining a pond or treating a pond with a fish pesticide such as rotenone.

 Unfortunately, ponds occasionally undergo a fish kill, where many (sometimes all) fish die at the same time.
 While fish kills can occasionally be caused by a pollutant or chemical, they are most often caused by low dissolved oxygen.